 Visitors to the northern end of the state, drawn to the outdoor recreation and special events, rely on the resort hotels in Reno and Lake Tahoe for luxury accommodations, great entertainment, fine dining and general relaxation.

 Downtown Reno is always lively, with five resorts within walking distance of the Truckee River and the Reno Events Center bringing in big-name entertainment, boxing and sporting events.

 Just south of downtown, on Virginia Street, are the Atlantis and Peppermill resorts.
 The paradise-themed Atlantis has indoor waterfalls and tropical gardens, and a skyway oyster bar spanning Virginia Street.
-Across the way is the Peppermill, which began as a small coffee shop and has grown to include 1,630 rooms and 785 suites, nine restaurants, 16 themed bars and a salon and spa.
+Across the way is the Peppermill, which began as a small coffee shop and has grown to include 1,630 rooms and 785 suites, a dozen restaurants, themed bars and a salon and spa.